vmware-tanzu/velero-plugin-for-vsphere/docs/guest.md

 # Tanzu Kubernetes Grid Service

-This document discusses the velero vSphere plugin installation process in a Tanzu Kubernetes Grid Service environment aka as Guest Cluster.
-For more information on Tanzu Kubernetes Grid Service refer to their [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html).
+This document discusses the velero vSphere plugin installation process in a **Tanzu Kubernetes Grid Service** environment aka TKG Guest Clusters.
+For more information on the Tanzu Kubernetes Grid Service refer to the following [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html).

 ## Compatibility

 | vSphere/ESXi Version                   | vSphere CSI Version          | Kubernetes Version | Velero Version    | Velero Plugin for vSphere Version |
 |----------------------------------------|------------------------------|--------------------|-------------------|-----------------------------------|
 | vSphere 7.0(U1c/P02)/ESXi 7.0(U1c/P02) | CSI driver bundled with TKGS | v1.16-v1.19        | v1.5.1 and higher | v1.1.0 and higher                 |

 ## Prerequisites

+### Install Velero plugin for vSphere in Supervisor cluster

-* Prior to the installation of Velero vSphere plugin in Guest cluster it is necessary to have Velero and Velero vSphere plugin installed in the Supervisor Cluster, please refer to [Supervisor Cluster Velero vSphere Plugin](supervisor.md) installation guide.
+Prior to the installation of the **Velero plugin for vSphere** in Guest cluster it is necessary to have Velero and **Velero plugin for vSphere** installed in the Supervisor Cluster.
+Please refer to [Supervisor Cluster Velero vSphere Plugin](supervisor.md) installation guide.

+### Install the Data Manager

-* DataManager needs to be installed, please refer [DataManager Documentation](supervisor-datamgr.md)
+The Data Manager Virtual Machine also needs to be installed to enable TKGS backups and restores.
+Please refer to [DataManager Documentation](supervisor-datamgr.md) for details on how to deploy the Data Manager.

-## Install
+## Installation Steps

 1. [Install Velero](https://velero.io/docs/v1.5/basic-install/)
 2. [Install Object Storage Plugin](#install-object-storage-plugin)
 3. [Install Velero Plugin for vSphere](#install-velero-plugin-for-vsphere)

 ### Install Object Storage Plugin

 Volume backups are stored in an object store bucket, e.g., S3.
 Currently these are stored in the same bucket configured for the object storage plugin of Velero.
 Before installing the vSphere plugin, please install and configure the object storage plugin.
 Here is an example, [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/master/README.md).

 ### Install Velero Plugin for vSphere

 ```bash
 velero plugin add <plugin-image>
 ```